Take a sneak peek at the new NIST.gov and let us know what you think!

 Welcome to the National Institute of Standards and Technology's web site.
 Founded in 1901 and now part of the U.S. Department of Commerce, NIST is one of the nation's oldest physical science laboratories.
-Congress established the agency to remove a major handicap to U.S. industrial competitiveness at the time—a second-rate measurement infrastructure that lagged behind the capabilities of England, Germany, and other economic rivals.
+Congress established the agency to remove a major handicap to U.S. industrial competitiveness at the time—a second-rate measurement infrastructure that lagged behind the capabilities of the United Kingdom, Germany, and other economic rivals.
 Today, NIST measurements support the smallest of technologies—nanoscale devices so tiny that tens of thousands can fit on the end of a single human hair—to the largest and most complex of human-made creations, from earthquake-resistant skyscrapers to wide-body jetliners to global communication networks.
 We invite you to explore our web site to learn about our current projects, to find out how you can work with us, or to make use of our products and services.

 This section of our web site contains basic information about NIST.
 If you can't find the information you need, contact Public Inquiries at (301) 975-NIST or email@example.com.